Migrating Microsoft TechNet and MSDN to Hybrid Cloud using Microsoft Azure

 In June 2011 the Enabling Platform Experience (EPX) group, part of Microsoft’s Developer Division, began a journey that would see two of its largest developer and IT professional websites migrated from an entirely on-premises infrastructure to take advantage of the reliability, scalability, and availability of the cloud.
-The goal was to move both the Microsoft Developer Network (MSDN) and Microsoft TechNet to Windows Azure, and achieve a number of significant benefits:
+The goal was to move both the Microsoft Developer Network (MSDN) and Microsoft TechNet to Microsoft Azure, and achieve a number of significant benefits:

-This case study describes how the benefits were achieved, and the requirements met, during the first phase of the migration—moving Microsoft TechNet to Windows Azure.
+This case study describes how the benefits were achieved, and the requirements met, during the first phase of the migration—moving Microsoft TechNet to Azure.

 The MSDN and TechNet Websites